New Utrecht, Brooklyn: Revolutionary War

 During the American Revolution, the British made New Utrecht their base of operations for the Battle of Long Island.
 The old Cortelyou mansion served as General Howe's headquarters after he landed on Long Island in August 1776.
 The British brought the mortally wounded American General Nathaniel Woodhull to the Nicasius di Sille house for treatment.
 The house was demolished in 1850.)

 The bluff on which Fort Hamilton was built in the 1820s was occupied at this time by the houses of Denyse Denyse, Abraham Bennett, and Simon Cortelyou.
 In the bombardment from the British ships, on August 26, 1776, the Bennett and Denyse dwellings were struck by their shots.
 From 1776 to the end of the British occupation, sympathizers with the Patriot cause traveled by fishing boats at night across The Narrows to meet with compatriots in Staten Island and New Jersey.

 During the War of 1812, the US Army began construction of a fort on Hendrick's Reef, an island offshore the southern tip of what is now Bay Ridge.
 Originally named Fort Diamond, it was renamed as Fort Lafayette in 1825 to honor the Marquis de La Fayette, a hero of the American Revolution.
-Construction of the Verrazano-Narrows Bridge required the destruction of this fort in 1960.
+Construction of the Verrazzano–Narrows Bridge required the destruction of this fort in 1960.
 The Brooklyn-side bridge pillars now occupy the fort's former foundation site.

 A literary club called the "Winter Society" founded the Free Library of the Town of New Utrecht in 1894.

 New Utrecht was annexed by the City of Brooklyn on July 1, 1894.
 It became part of the consolidated City of New York on January 1, 1898.